amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 Modern game-playing algorithms that have resoundingly beaten humans—[TD-Gammon](https://en.wikipedia.org/wiki/TD-Gammon) (backgammon), [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo) (go), [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero) (go, chess, and other games), and the like—are reinforcement learning algorithms.
 A training method common to these game-playing systems is that they improve themselves by playing millions of games against copies of themselves.
 Hence, reinforcement learning algorithms mimic the way human experts learn.

+By way of analogies—admittedly very crude ones at that—we may view the knowledge acquisition approaches of these learning paradigms as follows:

+- Reinforcement learning is like how self-taught people learn by trial and error
+- Supervised learning is like how kindergarteners learn their letters at school
+- Unsupervised learning is like how turtle hatchlings instinctively head down to the sea

 ## *deep learning*